 to be performed at the Tower Theatre, Stoke Newington

-Auditions are for fully paid up Tower Theatre Company acting members only.
+Auditions are for Tower Theatre Company Members only.

 If you would like to join the Company, please click here for more information.

 Please come prepared at auditions to give the Director any dates during the rehearsal period that you are unavailable.
 Please make it clear if you wish to audition for certain roles only and are not prepared to accept another part.